ramshankarjaiswal/terraform/README.md

 Terraform code to create a VM in AWS running RHEL 7.4 (Free tier eligible), Security group to open port 80 and 22 to the world.
 (Keeping port 22 open to the world is not recommended, better to change it to allow traffic only from your own ip address)

 Clone the repo
 Update your credentials (access/secret key) in terraform.tfvars file.
+Generating credentials for aws - https://console.aws.amazon.com/iam/home?#security_credential
+##If you simply leave out AWS credentials, Terraform will automatically search for saved API credentials (for example, in ~/.aws/credentials)

 In variables.tf